sfigg/commercialization-public/customize/desktop/customize-get-help-app.md

 * For a Win32 app, the protocol handler is specified in the registry.
 See [Registering an Application to a URI Scheme](https://msdn.microsoft.com/en-us/library/aa767914(v=vs.85).aspx) for more details.

 > [!Note]
-> Win32 apps are not supported in Windows 10 S.
+> Win32 apps are not supported in Windows 10 in S mode.

 ### Link to your support website